Year-round course (two semesters)

 More about the course

-This is what we will do:
+This is some of what we typically work with:

 Here you can watch the video student Hedda Lan Vøllestad made from her study trip in Norway, Germany and Denmark in the spring semester 2020: